HenryLoenwind/enderio-wiki/Home.md

 Welcome to the EnderIO Wiki here on GitHub!

 ### The Wiki
-This is now the official wiki, the old one was switched off because it was extremely outdated,
+This is now the official wiki, the old one was switched off because it was extremely outdated.

 ### Bugs
 If you wish to report a bug, please raise an issue in the [issue tracker](https://github.com/CrazyPants/EnderIO/issues).